The Mitten Project

 The Mitten Project is just one resource for our youth ministry.
 For more resources, visit the Children, Youth, and Families Page.

 Your responses are valued and will help shape our next steps in creating worship and ministry that reflect the gifts, voices, and faith journeys of all generations.
 Your responses are anonymous.
 Please be honest and know that there are no right or wrong answers.
-Thank you for taking the time to complete this survey about the roles of children and youth in worship and congregational life.
+As we continue to implement programming and support local churches, we thank you for taking the time to complete this survey about the roles of children and youth in worship and congregational life.

 Engagement opportunities range from passive to deeply committed, with targeted learning for five unique audiences each year – parents, children, children’s ministry leaders, pastors, and churches.
 Yearly programs will include: